nodeset-org/docs.nodeset.io/node-operators/faq.md

 ## TESTNET

-### Is there a minimum amount of time that we need to have a validator up on testnet?
+### How long do operators need to have a validator active on testnet before gaining access to mainnet?

-You can shut it down relatively quickly if you so desire.
-We do want to test some additional functionality with the community (e.g., increasing the validator target), but we don't need everyone to do so.
+There is no minimum time.
+You can exit it immediately and still have access to mainnet.
+However, we always recommend keeping a test environment online if possible so you can test changes to your configuration, new Hyperdrive versions, etc.